*This post may contain affiliate links. Read more »

 Cut your veggies for the purpose you want to use it for!

 Because I developed this vegan kimchi recipe to be used quickly on many dishes I served on my food truck, I planned it to be made with small cut veggies.
-That way in my Korean BBQ Seitan, or Gochujang Burger Deluxe I could easily assemble the dishes and know that people would get a variety of kimchi flavors in each bite.
-But if you want to use this kimchi in a different way, you can plan accordingly with how you cut the veggies.
-Just note that if you cut the radishes into larger pieces they will need a longer time to ferment.
+That way in my Korean BBQ Seitan, or paired with my Korean cucumber salad, I could easily assemble the dishes and know that people would get a variety of kimchi flavors in each bite.

 Plan for expansion.